exasol/hamcrest-resultset-matcher/doc/user_guide/user_guide.md

 ### Matching `Date` and `Timestamp`

 When retrieving a `Date` or `Timestamp` from a database JDBC adapters use a `Calendar` to encode the date structure from the database into a the Unix-Timestamp stored in the `Date` or `Timestamp` object.
-Usually you set this calendar in the `getTimestamp(int columnIndex, Calendar cal)` method of the JDBC adapter.
+Usually you set a calendar in the `getTimestamp(int columnIndex, Calendar cal)` method of the JDBC adapter.
 If you don't specify a timestamp there the JDBC adapter uses the Timezone of you test-computer.
 That's dangerous since it can be different for different developers or CI setups.

 When you use this matcher it retrieves the column values from the result set, so you can not use the `getTimestamp` method yourself.
-For that reason you can configure which calendar the matcher uses for reading `Date` and `Timestamp` values:
+For that reason you can configure a UTC calendar the matcher uses for reading `Date` and `Timestamp` values:

 ```java